-Many programming languages have not been designed with the intent of preventing developers from making common mistakes, or lack many important features to develop robust software.
-Even so, this class of languages receive widespread use by career developers.
-The use of such languages in any commercial setting means greater costs, more bugs, and increased time to market.
+Many programming languages have not been designed with the intent of preventing developers from making common mistakes, or lack important features to develop robust software.
+Even so, this kinds of languages are used widely throught the industry.
+Using these languages in a commercial setting means greater costs, more bugs, and increased time to market.

-language-* project aims to address this with the development of principled Haskell libraries to read, manipulate, and write other programming languages.
-The first language we are targeting is Python, due to its widespread use both within Data61 and in the greater programming community.
-Our immediate goal is to develop a correct by construction intermediate representation, along with a parser and printer that preserves source formatting.
-After this, we will explore embedded DSLs for writing Python programs in Haskell, and then the integration of static analysis techniques for typechecking, optimisation and source code linting.
+language-* project is one attempt at an answer, through the development of principled Haskell libraries to read, manipulate, and write other programming languages.
+The first language we’re targeting is Python, due to its widespread use both within Data61 and in the greater programming community.
+We have developed a syntax tree with good refactoring support, a parser and printer that preserves source formatting, and a DSL for writing new Python code.
+We currently support Python 3.5 syntax, and our next goal is to add modular support for newer (and older) versions.

 You can view our progress here: